Battle of Granville: Battle

 A rumour ran through the Vendéen ranks that if they reached a port the English would come to their aid.
 Their first choice was the port at Saint-Malo but they finally fixed on Granville, apparently less well-defended.
 On 14 November the Vendéens arrived before the city, but they had no siege equipment and the English had not shown up.
-Even so, the Vendéens launched an assault and took the suburbs, but their advance was hampered when a fire which broke out and burned down the suburbs.
+Even so, the Vendéens launched an assault and took the suburbs, but their advance was hampered when a fire broke out and burned down the suburbs.
 The Vendéens thus passed by the grêve and began to climb the rocks at the foot of the ramparts, when cries of "Treason!" began to spread through their ranks, probably shouted by Republican spies.
 Quickly panic overtook the Vendéens and, as many fled, the assault failed.
 Having heard no news of the English forces (despite their actually being very nearby, at Jersey), La Rochejaquelein decided to raise the siege.